The N-Body Problem: Parallel Execution from Single-Person Egocentric Video: Experiments

-\textbf{Ground-Truth Object Movements.} Recently introduced HD-EPIC provides extensive manual annotations of object movements as object tracks.
+\paragraph{Ground-Truth Object Movements.} Recently introduced HD-EPIC provides manual annotations of object movements as object tracks.
 These are start-end segments that correspond to the duration when an object is moved by the camera-wearer along the video.
 These are exhaustive and form long trajectories covering frames when the object is in motion/use versus when the object is stationary.
-These tracks are linked to the object instances, allowing us to identify the same instance of any object throughout the video.
-The presence of these annotations allow us to accurately measure object conflict.
+For unique objects ($\cOuniq$ in~\Cref{eq:ocr_highlevel}), we leverage the labels in the object movement tracks, and pass these to an LLM to identify items that are non-replaceable in typical kitchen environments.
+This removes items like cutleries but retains specialised tools amongst other objects (prompt details in~\supmat~\Cref{sec:replaceable_objects}).
+We then use the tracks linked to movements of unique object instances, allowing us to identify the same instance of any unique object throughout the video to accurately measure object conflict.

-\textbf{Ground-Truth Recipe Segments Dependencies.} Similarly, the recently introduced HD-EPIC dataset contains annotated time segments of recipe preparation and recipe steps.
-For each recipe, the steps are manually defined along with labels for the temporal segments for each step.
-Additionally, any preparatory action is also manually labelled (e.g. for the step of `boiling pasta', the prep of `filling the kettle with water' is temporally segmented and linked to this step).
-Additionally, we add strict dependencies between steps of one recipe manually (see Supp for details).
-These annotations allow us to evaluate the following causal constraints in the parallel execution: i) prep-step constraint: a prep must be completed before the corresponding step starts, and ii) step-step constraint: for the step dependency ($A \rightarrow B$), the step $A$ must be finished before $B$ starts.
+\paragraph{Ground-Truth Recipe Segments Dependencies.} Similarly, the HD-EPIC dataset contains annotated temporal segments of recipe preparation and recipe steps.
+For each recipe, the steps are manually defined, with temporal segments labelled for each step.
+In addition, preparatory actions are also manually annotated (e.g. for the step of `boiling pasta', the prep of `filling the kettle with water' is temporally segmented and linked to this step).
+We further manually add strict dependencies between steps within a recipe (statistics in~\supmat~\Cref{sec:recipe_causal_annotation}).
+These annotations allow us to evaluate the following causal constraints in the parallel execution: i)~prep-step constraint: a prep must be completed before the corresponding step starts, and ii)~step-step constraint: if ($A \rightarrow B$), the step $A$ must be finished before $B$ starts.
+In~\Cref{fig:step_step_samples}, we showcase 4 examples of the annotated recipe step-step dependencies.